Head lice - what to do

 - Do make sure that you follow the instructions exactly and let your hair dry by itself afterwards.

-Ask your mother or father to read the topic Head lice to find out more about lice and what to do.
+Ask your parent or caregiver to read the topic Head lice to find out more about lice and what to do.

 In the 'olden days' the stuff you had to use was horrible and people could smell it for days, but now it mostly smells like an anti-dandruff shampoo.